marcduiker/marcduiker.github.io/_posts/2018-06-21-the-anatomy-of-function-naming.md

 - Function names are limited to valid C# class names.
 - There can only be one function method per class.

-The benefits definitely outweight the downsides for me.
+The benefits definitely outweigh the downsides for me.

 ## Which one do you prefer?